Crisis & Support Lines

 Canada: 877-330-6366

-Trans Lifeline offers peer support for trans people, by trans people.
-Their hotline can be used by trans and questioning people who need support, whether or not they are in crisis.
+Peer support for trans people, provided by trans people.
+The hotline is available to trans and questioning callers whether or not they identify their situation as a crisis.

-You are trans, nonbinary, gender-questioning, or seeking peer-based support from someone with shared lived experience.
+You are trans, nonbinary, gender-questioning, or want peer-based support from someone with shared lived experience.

 211 Maine

-211 Maine is a free, confidential information and referral service that helps people in Maine find local resources, including health care, food, housing, financial support, transportation, and other community services.
-It is available 24/7.
+A free, confidential information and referral service that helps people find local healthcare, food, housing, financial support, transportation, and other community resources.

-You need help finding local services, but you are not sure where to start.
+You need help finding local services or practical resources but are not sure where to begin.

 NAMI Maine Helpline